Research

 Prescribed fire for land management at Fort Indiantown Gap.
 Photo courtesy of Wildlife Program, Fort Indiantown Gap, Pennsylvania National Guard

 Working landscapes – land areas for which the primary purpose is not conservation – represent an underutilized resource for conserving biodiversity.
 Our lab is conducting applied ecology research to evaluate means to enhance the conservation value of working landscapes.
-Current projects focus on facilitating the recovery of at-risk species and ecosystems on military training areas through prescribed fire, sylvicultural treatments, and other land management activities.
-Central questions focus on (1) understanding the ecological impacts of military training and management activities on forest, prairie, and riparian ecosystems; (2) evaluating how military training activities and management affect the conservation status of wildlife populations of conservation concern; and (3) developing strategies for maintaining ecosystem services and biodiversity within the context of an active program of military training activities.
+Current projects focus on facilitating the recovery of at-risk species and ecosystems on military training areas through prescribed fire, grassland management, sylvicultural treatments, and other land management activities.
+Our current studies focus on understanding the ecological impacts of military training and management activities on forest and prairie ecosystems and developing strategies for maintaining ecosystem services and biodiversity within the context of an active program of military training activities.

 Species interactions and biodiversity